SwannSG/jspy/README.md

 // [{'abc': 5}, {'rus': 'b'}, {'vuw': 'c'}, {'w': 24}, {'wer': 'a'}, {'z': 1}, {'z': 1}]
 ```

-An importand word of caution.
+An important word of caution.
 Where the objects in the list have more than one property {property1: value, property2:value} do not use *sort()*.
-This is because the property order in a Javascrript object is not guaranteed.
+This is because the property order in a JavaScript object is not guaranteed.
 So  {property1: value, property2:value} can arbitrarily become {property2: value, property1:value} and then the simple sort, which picks up the first property name on the object as the key, will not work correctly.
 To solve this we use *sort(sortObj)* on a complex object.

 *sortObj* is an object literal and has the form
 ```javascript